 And the transgender activists have responded to Singal with ferocious and unremitting vitriol for daring to so much as mention that these people even exist.
 But what is yet worse is that they have responded to the real-life suffering undergone by their fellow transgenders with what can only be described as the most vapid and insensitive platitudes imaginable:

 People have to trust that the youth who sway in the breeze of gender will land on their feet when they’re ready.
 Wherever that is, it’ll be beautiful.

 This level of callousness is almost unbelievable.
 The transgender movement claims to stand for compassion and to represent the suffering.
 But there is no compassion for those whose suffering does not fit the narrative.
-There is no room in their ideology for the lives of people whose experiences are not politically expedient.
+There is no room in its ideology for the lives of people whose experiences are not expedient to the cause.

 Singal writes, “Some families will find a series of forking paths, and won’t know which direction is best.”

 No one can ever know what direction is best.
 That’s part of living.